Getting Started

 Parameter Type Description Example

-Authorization String Base64 encoded consumerKey:consumerSecret in an HTTP Authorization header Basic MmJlOTg5...
+Authorization String Base64 encoded string of consumerKey:consumerSecret prefixed with Basic .
+Basic MmJlOTg5...

 Header Implementation